A world leader in Artificial Intelligence and Machine Learning for decades, UAlberta continues to push research boundaries

 The University of Alberta (UAlberta) — the province’s flagship university — is a top five research university in Canada and a top 100 university in the world.
 In addition to specializing in engineering, health sciences, and business, the U of A is ranked third globally for Artificial Intelligence/ML research, ahead of places such as Stanford and MIT.

-The Northern Alberta Institute of Technology (NAIT) is focused on teaching skills necessary to have an immediate in the workforce and to meet the demands of Alberta’s industries.
+The Northern Alberta Institute of Technology (NAIT) is focused on teaching skills necessary to have an immediate impact in the workforce and to meet the demands of Alberta’s industries.
 Not only does the polytechnic school boasts the largest apprenticeship training facility in Canada, but its hands-on simulation exercises are changing how training is delivered.

 MacEwan University provides student-centered instruction and contains the largest undergraduate Business School in Western Canada with specializations like accounting, management and decision sciences.